jacobmca/Shelter-Dog-Database/README.md

 ## Description

-This is the New Book Finder, a Google Books API-based search engine program.
-Upon signing up, a user can search for books within the Google Books library and add them to their Saved Books list.
-Saved books can be removed from the list when no longer wanted.
+This is the Shelter Dog Finder, a search engine that allows you to sort through shelter dogs and favorite the ones you like most.
+Based on your favorites, the application will automatically match you with an option.

-Note that a user must login to access these features.
-An account requires a username, an e-mail address, and a password.
+Users just need to sign up/login in order to use the app.
+Sign-in requires a username and e-mail.

-This program utilizes GraphQL built with Apollo Server to connect with the Google Books API.
-It's built using the MERN stack; the front-end utilizes React, the back-end uses MongoDB database and Node.js/Express.js.
+This repo is based in React, TypeScript, and Bootstrap.

 ## Usage